 I. The Brother

 The place was bright, well-lit by banks of windows that let in the afternoon sun.
-The shopkeeper, a stout, dark-skinned man with graying hair, greeted me from his place behind the counter, barely glancing up at me as I began perusing the tables and shelves, piled high with artifacts from bygone decades.
+The shopkeeper, a stout, dark-skinned man with graying hair, greeted me from his place behind the counter, barely glancing up at me as I began perusing the tables and shelves piled high with artifacts from bygone decades.

-Eventually I found myself in the back of the shop, a dusty corner situated so that I could not examine its contents without blocking the warm sunlight and casting it into shadow.
+Eventually I found myself in the back of the shop, a dusty corner situated so I couldn’t examine its contents without blocking the warm sunlight and casting it into shadow.
 Nestled in this darkened corner was a collection of toys: pretty dolls with porcelain skin and old-fashioned dresses, marionettes suspended from frayed strings, teddy bears with matted fur and beady eyes.
-It was the bears that drew my attention, thinking to myself what a fine gift one of them would make for my sister, who loved antiques and was expecting her first child.
+It was the bears that drew my attention, thinking what a fine gift one of them would make for my sister, who loved antiques and was expecting her first child.
 None of the toys had price tags on them, so I was about to call the shopkeeper over, but then something else caught my eye.

 I lifted him gently from the shelf, eliciting a soft, metallic rattle from somewhere deep within his tiny body.
-A large silver key protruded from his back, tarnished and discolored.
+A large, silver key protruded from his back, tarnished and discolored.